 Other issues arising will be prioritized and addressed accordingly.
-Council- recognizes the need to always maintain a positive cash flow and will be investigating various avenues to improve cash flow.
+Council- recognizes the need to maintain a positive cash flow at all times and will be investigating various avenues to improve cash flow.
 Strong positive cash flow will result in additional revenue in the form of interest earned.